ibm-cloud-docs/databases-for-postgresql/howto-upgrading.md

 ## Requirements for upgrading to newer PostgreSQL major version
 {: #upgrading-reqs}

-Before you start any major version upgrade path, review any extensions, replication objects, and application dependencies that must be maintained first.
+Before you start on any major version upgrade path, review any extensions, replication objects, and application dependencies that must be maintained first.

-Some extensions and logical replication objects are version-specific or depend on server-side components that must match the PostgreSQL major version.
+Some extensions and logical replication objects are version specific or depend on server-side components that must match the PostgreSQL major version.
 Removing them before the upgrade helps avoid failures and lets you recreate only the supported objects after the new version is running.

 ### Extensions and logical replication objects to review
+{: #extensions-objects}

 Review the following items before the upgrade: